 For more targeted RLT, you’ll need to see a dermatologist first.
 You may need several treatments before you notice any difference.

 To treat serious medical conditions, like cancer, arthritis, and psoriasis, you should make an appointment with your doctor to discuss your options.

 Red light therapy is considered safe and painless.
 However, there have been reports of burns and blistering from using RLT units.
 A few people developed burns after falling asleep with the unit in place, while others experienced burns due to broken wires or device corrosion.

 There’s also a potential risk of damage to the eyes.
-Although safer on the eyes than traditional lasers, proper eye protection should always be used while undergoing red light therapy.
+Although safer on the eyes than traditional lasers, proper eye protection may be necessary while undergoing red light therapy.

 RLT has shown promising results in treating some skin conditions, but within the scientific community, there’s not much consensus about the treatment’s benefits.
 Based on the current research, you may find that RLT is a good tool to add to your skin care regimen.
 Always check with your doctor or dermatologist before trying something new.